How can we integrate technology into parenting and model smart usage? The experts have some advice for parenting in a world of screens.

 Read our article on how to counterbalance screen time with physical activity.

-How can we integrate technology into parenting and model smart usage?
-The experts have some advice.
+how can we integrate technology into parenting and model smart usage?

 Try ‘do as I do’ and not ‘because I said so’